Table of Contents

 Night One: Camping In The Australian Outback

 After dinner we checked into our accommodation for the night and began the fun part of camping in the Australian Outback.
 Home sweet home consisted of a large patch of dirt and a fire pit.
 No inside, no beds, no cots, no tents, no nothing.
 I slept on the literal dirt floor in a sleeping bag and a swag.
 A swag is essentially just a larger, thicker sleeping bag that you put your actual sleeping bag in to help you stay warm.
 So ya.
 To say I was out of my comfort zone is a massive understatement.

 I was so nervous to sleep that I avoided setting up my “bed” for the first hour on site.
 When I finally got around to it, I conveniently positioned myself in the middle of everyone else, forming a human barrier and sense of comfort around me.
 I slept between Anna and Flo, and actually had a lot of fun setting up my bed.
 We used sticks to draw lines around our swags in an effort to keep snakes away.
 Apparently they sense the human activity and leave once they approach the line.
 We also sprinkled (or if you’re me – poured) salt all around our swags in an effort to poison any curious spiders.
 I later found out both of these tricks were BS, but they did bring me peace of mind each night!

 Luckily, I had no encounters (at least that I know of) with any critters.
-I definitely didn’t sleep my best, especially since the temperature dips below freezing in the Outback when the sun goes down, but I was so proud of myself for surviving my first night in the desert!
+I definitely didn’t sleep the best, especially since the temperature dips below freezing in the Outback when the sun goes down, but I was so proud of myself for surviving my first night in the desert!

 Day Two: Sunrise Over Uluru